And says his prayers by night

 - Magic Pants: It's also more like Magic Shirts.

 - Maybe Magic, Maybe Mundane: The entire movie was originally supposed to be this, with us never finding out if Larry is simply delusional and imagining he transforms into a wolf, or if he's an actual werewolf.
 It was this way until a few weeks before shooting, when it was decided it should be a straight up monster flick.

 - Names to Run Away from Really Fast: Subverted by the Gypsy Maleva ("mal" and "evil"!), who is one of the more helpful characters in the film.

 - Not Even Bothering with the Accent: This movie may be set in Wales, but no one speaks with a Welsh accent.
 Perhaps the most glaring examples are Ralph Bellamy's Colonel Mountford and Warren Williams' Dr. Lloyd, both clearly Americans — but even the British cast members are all clearly either English or Irish.
 Larry is at least justified in that he spent most of his life in America, but everyone else isn't as justified.

 - Ominous Fog: The forest where the wolf man likes to go on the prowl is perpetually fogbound.

 - Our Werewolves Are Different: In addition to introducing the Wolf Man variant to popular culture, this movie also introduced the silver vulnerability to the mythos, and being marked with a pentagram.
-Contrary to popular belief, it didn't introduce forced shape-shifting under the full moon, which instead first showed up in the sequel, Frankenstein Meets the Wolf Man.
+Contrary to popular belief, it didn't introduce forced shape-shifting under the full moon, which instead first showed up in the previous film Werewolf of London, and was used again in this film's sequel, Frankenstein Meets the Wolf Man.

 - Outliving One's Offspring: Maleva outlives her son Bela.